 Let’s start with mobile apps.
 You’ve probably noticed big chains like Chick-Fil-A or Starbucks promoting their apps.

 They give their customers great incentive to download them by offering a rewards plan.
 Generally, if you pay through the app, you get so many points per dollar.
 Once you acquire enough points, you get a free sandwich or drink.

-The reason this matters is because there is an entire Facebook ad campaign specifically optimized around app installs.
+The reason this matter is because there is an entire Facebook ad campaign specifically optimized around app installs.
 Meaning it shows the ad to people within your target audience who are likely to install an app on their phone based on their past behaviors.

-If you offer coupons through your mobile app, or if people can purchase orders directly through your mobile app, it could be extremely beneficial to your restaurant to run Facebook app install ads!
+If you offer coupons through your mobile app, or if people can purchase orders directly through your mobile app, it could be extremely beneficial to your restaurant to run a Facebook app install ads!